Step 4: Consider the Golden Rules when Rating

 • If a company took it a step further, and sequestered more than it emitted, the value would be positive.

-The scale should capture the tonnes of greenhouse gases released, although this can be applied to all topics considering different units and metrics:
+The severity should capture the tonnes of greenhouse gases released, although this can be applied to all topics considering different units and metrics:

-• Depth: Do you believe that companies emitting GHG emissions, regardless of the amount or industry they are in, have a profound impact on the environment?
+• Scale: Do you believe that companies emitting GHG emissions, regardless of the amount or industry they are in, have a profound impact on the environment?

 • For instance, if a company has been consistently shifting to renewable energy and this has consistently reduced its emissions, the rating on persistence will be lower as it would not persistently emit all it is emitting in the present.